Aoife McDermott

 Aoife McDermott (born 4 January 1991) is an Irish rugby union player from Riverstown, Co Sligo.
 She plays lock forward for Railway Union RFC, Leinster and the Ireland women's national rugby union team.
-She is a qualified special needs nurse and works in clinical research.
+She is a qualified Intellectual Disability nurse and works currently in clinical research.

 Club career

 McDermott played basketball for Ireland, from Under-16 to senior level and won a silver medal at the European Championships for Smaller Countries in 2016.
 Seeking a new sporting challenge she switched to rugby in 2016 and was a complete beginner when she joined Railway Union club.

 Within a year of playing she was selected for Leinster and within two years she made her debut for Ireland.
 McDermott won interprovincial medals with Leinster in 2018 and 2019 and was part of the Railway Union team that won the club's first All-Ireland League title in 2019.

 International career

 McDermott made her test debut for Ireland women's national rugby union team, against Wales (a late pre-match replacement for Nicola Fryday) in the 2018 Women's Six Nations and started in the remaining two games.

 She has been Ireland's first choice Number 4 since, playing all five games in the 2019 Women's Six Nations.

 She missed the game versus Italy in the 2020 Women's Six Nations due to a broken bone in her foot and was back to start in all three of Ireland's games in the truncated 2021 Women's Six Nations.

 In the summer of 2019, to further her rugby development, she went to Australia to play with Sydney's Eastern Suburbs for four months, alongside Irish teammate Anna Caplice.